Bagong Pilipinas (campaign)

-The "Bagong Pilipinas" branding of Marcos's governance released in July 2023.
+The "Bagong Pilipinas" branding and slogan of Marcos's governance released on July 16, 2023.

-Bagong Pilipinas is the campaign rally of the presidency and administration of Bongbong Marcos, which focuses on an all-inclusive plan for economic and social transformation.
+Bagong Pilipinas is the slogan of the administration of Bongbong Marcos, which focuses on an all-inclusive plan for economic and social transformation.
 After the issuance of Executive Order No. 14 (s.
 2023) and the classification of the Pambansang Pabahay Para sa Pilipino as a national program, Memorandum Circular No. 24 was signed, establishing the Bagong Pilipinas as the administration's brand of governance and leadership.
 The name is derived from a campaign jingle used during Marcos's 2022 presidential campaign.

 Principles

 Rev. Fr.
 Ranhilio Callangan Aquino, who defines Bagong Pilipinas as the "transformation of the idea of being a Filipino," outlined the key concepts of this governance campaign: